 - There are stringed instruments, such as the guitar, violin, harp, and banjo.You will need to toughen up your fingertips as the wire strings will cut delicate fingertips.

 - Consider playing keyboard.
-These instruments will include the piano, organs, accordions, .or any other instrument which has a keyboard.
+These instruments include the piano, organs, accordions, .or any other instrument which has a keyboard.

-- Perhaps rhythm is your instrument; drums of every imaginable type, triangle, bongo drums, and tambourine.
+- Perhaps rhythm is your instrument.
+There are many percussion instruments of every imaginable type.
+Examples include drum sets, triangle, bongo drums, and tambourine.

-Before making a final decision of instrument choice check on instructions, local teachers, and after you learn how to play this instrument will you be using it as a self interest hobby or would you wish to play for an audience?
+Before making a final decision of instrument choice check on instruction availability, and teachers, After you learning how to play this instrument will you playing it as a hobby or would you wish to play for an audience?

 For instance, playing the harmonica can be a satisfying self interest instrument but handy to take along for indoor parties or outdoor activities.